eor - made in Germany

 Employer of Record (EOR)

+Are you an international company looking to hire employees in Germany without establishing your own local entity?
 Our Employer of Record (EOR) service is the ideal solution for legally compliant and hassle-free employment in Germany.
 We hold the mandatory license from the Federal Employment Agency, ensuring that our service is fully compliant with legal requirements.

 Design ohne Titel (5)